 - See also: owl, xml, turtle, json, unicode, sparql, sql, python

-- I have 27 facts about Resource Description Framework. what would you like to know? email me and let me know how I can help.
+- Have a question about Resource Description Framework not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: